Backgrounder on Polonium-210

 Polonium-210 is used in manufacturing in devices that eliminate static.
 These devices are designed to meet tough NRC standards and pose no threat to public health or safety.
 The isotope is combined with silver or other metals in a foil mounted inside a protective cage.
 The design must be approved by the NRC or a state agency.
 The design and construction make it highly unlikely someone could ingest the radioactive source during normal operation.

 Most static elimination devices used in industry are regulated by the NRC as "generally licensed devices."
 This means that manufacturers and distributors are licensed by the NRC or state regulatory agencies.
 Customers who purchase the devices become "general licensees" and must comply with NRC or state regulations regarding their safe storage, operation and disposal.

 Small polonium-210 sources can also be used to check or calibrate instruments.
 These sources have 0.1 microcurie of radioactivity—an extremely small amount that exempts them from needing an NRC license.

 Anyone who has an exempt quantity is expected to handle the source using appropriate radiation safety precautions and not attempt to remove the radioactive material.
 The safety measures are explained in a brochure provided with the source.

 Polonium-210 as a poison

-The chance of someone acquiring a lethal dose of polonium-210 is very small.
+The chance of someone getting hold of a lethal dose of polonium-210 is very small.
 Both the form and amount of radiation in exempt sources mean they would pose no health problem if ingested.
 It would take tens of thousands of these sources to make a fatal dose.
-It would be extremely difficult—requiring sophisticated lab work—to take a static elimination device apart or destroy the source, which would be necessary to extract the polonium-210 and render it in a form that could be used to harm someone.
+It would be extremely difficult—requiring sophisticated lab work—to extract the polonium-210 and render it in a form that could be used to harm someone.
 It would also be hazardous and expensive, and would violate NRC regulations.